fdschmidt93/telescope-egrepify.nvim/README.md

     },
   },
 }
+require "telescope".load_extension "egrepify"
 ```

 # DISCLAIMER

 Please consider forking for your own customization or well-formed PRs instead to fix issues or add new features.
 This extension foremost serves my own needs and turned into a plugin as maybe other users may want to personalize `rg` via `telescope.nvim` in similar fashion.
-Frankly, I will not promise long-term maintenance beyond review (and hopefully merging) of PRs.
+While many options _are_ configurable, frankly, I will not promise long-term maintenance beyond review (and hopefully merging) of PRs.

 # Naming